hartex/nc-js-course/lecture-2/README.md

-# Content of lecture #2:
+# Content of lecture #2

 - "use strict"
 - Statements and expressions
 - Operators
+- Variable (var, let and const)
+- Data types in JavaScript